KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     This has the effect of binding the device memory block belonging to this command buffer so that the GPU instrumentation writes into this buffer for the duration of the command buffer.
-    The end result is that each command buffer has its own device memory block containing GPU instrumentation error records, if any occurred while running that command buffer.
+    The end result is that each command buffer has its own device memory block containing GPU instrumentation error records, if any occurred while executing that command buffer.

     As was the case with the pipeline layout, don't do this additional binding if the binding slot is already used in the pipeline layout.
 * After calling QueueSubmit, perform a wait on the queue to allow the queue to finish executing.